-I’m a life-long history lover and a writer of historical fiction.
+I’m a history lover and a writer of historical fiction.
 My debut novel The Greenest Branch is a fictionalized account of the life of Hildegard of Bingen.
-Book I of a two-part series set to come out in June 2018, it explores not just the historical figure known for her achievements as a physician, philosopher and composer, but a flesh-and-blood woman with desires and struggles of her own.
-The first two chapters of the manuscript (under a working title) appeared in the October 2017 issue of Embark, a literary journal for novelists: https://embarkliteraryjournal.com/issues/issue-2-october-2017/in-the-warmth-of-the-sun-p-k-adams/
+Book One of a two-part series, it came out in June 2018.
+It explores not just the historical figure known for her achievements as a physician, philosopher and composer, but a flesh-and-blood woman with desires and struggles of her own.
+The first two chapters of the manuscript (under a working title) appeared in the October 2017 issue of Embark, a literary journal for novelists: https://embarkliteraryjournal.com/issues/issue-2-october-2017/the-greenest-branch-p-k-adams/

-In my free time I practice yoga, travel to Scotland, and read historical fiction by Ken Follet, CJ Sansom, Umberto Eco, Hilary Mantel, and many others.
+In my free time I practice yoga, travel to Scotland, and read historical fiction by Ken Follet, CJ Sansom, Umberto Eco, Hilary Mantel, and SJ Parris.
 My all-time favorite writers are Zadie Smith, Steven Galloway, Chimamanda Ngozi Adichie, Jeffrey Eugenides, Italo Calvino, Luigi Pirandello and Alberto Moravia.

 Before I started writing creatively, I had published several articles on international relations.
 Below are links to a few of them: